What Is a Supply Chain Digital Twin?

 How to simulate warehouse operations?

-We define a Warehouse class that has attributes for the warehouse’s location, capacity, and inventory.
+We define a warehouse class as one that has attributes for the warehouse’s location, capacity, and inventory.

-The add_inventory and remove_inventory methods can be used to add and remove items from the warehouse’s inventory, respectively.
+The add_inventory and remove_inventory methods can add and remove items from the warehouse’s inventory, respectively.

 This is a simple example, you can add additional attributes and methods by considering processes productivity, warehouse costs structure, workforce management or picking processes to improve the model.